jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 Unlike Physics that only has physical time, Superphysics has both physical and metaphysical time:

 {{< quote >}}
 The Creator rejoiced when He saw his creation moving and living..The nature of the creation's Idea-being was everlasting.
 But it is impossible to make creation everlasting.
 So He resolved to have a moving image of eternity.
 When He set the order of the heaven, He made this image eternal but moving according to number, while eternity itself rests in unity.
+<br><br>
-This image we call time.
+This image is what we call time.
 <cite>Timaeus Simplified, Chapter 4</cite>
 {{< /quote >}}

 > *Our version is a metaphysical Big Bootup.
 Going to the beginning of space and time will merely extend or push the beginning of space and time.
 This is like chasing the wind or running in circles.

+## Ideas are Particles, Feelings are Waves

 These ideas and feelings, thus, flow onto the physical domain in order to create reality in real-time: